thedoggybrad/website_navigator/README.md

-## Important
+## Important!!!
-Since this is a experimental software, I have no plans of maintaining it.
+Since this is a experimental software (but this is stable), I have no plans of maintaining it.
 Thus, the only first release will be maintainted as it is.
+This repository is archived as nothing will be changed here.
+Also, it is feature uncomplete.

 # Website Navigator
 An experimental (but stable) basic web browser powered by CefSharp on Visual Basic 2015.